cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 ### 1.5 Runtime Resources

 Next.js uses the `public` directory by default to house resources such as images, videos, configuration files etc. Unfortunately, Next requires this directory and its contents to be present at build time.
-In circumventing this for Docker builds, the `uploads` directory aims to be the target for mounting Docker volumes so that deploying developers can add their context-specific images & configurations.
-The Docker build process is set up to automatically map the `uploads` directory to the `public` directory within a Docker container.
-BUT local developments will require manual modification.
-Detailed documentation of the contents can be found within the [directory](../uploads/).
+To provide a location in which deploying developers can add their context-specific images & configurations, the `uploads` directory aims to be the target for mounting Docker volumes.
+Do note that this directory will be mapped automatically within a Docker container to the corresponding location for server or client interactions, but requires manual modification for local development.

+The uploaded content provided by the deploying developer should match the directory structure below.

+* `config/`: Should contain config/settings files.
+  * `data.json`: Specifies data sources and layers to be mapped.
+  * `map-settings.json`: Non-data specific configuration for maps.
+The format is documented [here](../docs/map-settings.md)
+  * `ui-settings.json`: UI configuration settings, format is documented [here](../docs/ui-settings.json).
+* `images/`: Custom image files.
+* `optional-pages/`: Markdown files for optional static content (with metadata from [gray-matter](https://www.npmjs.com/package/gray-matter)).
+* `style-overrides.css`: Optional CSS overrides.

 ## 2. Local Development Workflow

 ### 2.1 Requirements

 Before attempting local development with the platform, the below software needs to be installed and configured.

 * Node.js & npm
 * `MAPBOX_USER` environment variable